Skip to content

 Why Suffolk Countyis one of Long Island's strongest solar markets

 Suffolk County is the largest residential solar market in the state.
 From the dense single-family neighborhoods of western Suffolk to the larger lots of the Pine Barrens and the East End, solar adoption here is driven by relatively high PSEG Long Island electric rates, the New York State 25% residential solar credit, NYSERDA solar + storage incentives, and a housing stock that is well-suited to rooftop solar.
-We help homeowners plan solar across Suffolk County — from Cold Spring Harbor to Montauk — with a planning process built around the realities of PSEG interconnection, town permitting, and Long Island roofs.
-The install itself is handled by your licensed local installer.
+We design and install solar across Suffolk County — from Cold Spring Harbor to Montauk — with a process built around the realities of PSEG interconnection, town permitting, and Long Island roofs.
+We handle the install ourselves with our licensed crews.

 Utility note

 Most homes in Suffolk County are served by PSEG Long Island.
-PSEG operates the net metering and interconnection process for residential solar — your installer should walk you through what that looks like before you sign anything.
+PSEG operates the net metering and interconnection process for residential solar — we walk you through what that looks like before you sign anything.

 Suffolk geography — what shapes a solar roof here